Mount Scopus: Bezalel Academy of Arts and Design

+The university's main campus was located on Mount Scopus from 1990 to 2023.

 Cave of Nicanor

 The Cave of Nicanor is an ancient burial cave located on Mount Scopus in Jerusalem, Israel.
-Excavations in the cave discovered an ossuary referring to "Nicanor the door maker."
+Excavations in the cave discovered an ossuary referring to "Nicanor the door maker".
 He has been identified as Nicanor of Alexandria, who donated one of the gates of Herod's Temple.
-The cave is located in the Botanical gardens on the grounds of the National Botanical Garden (see below).
+The cave is located in the National Botanic Garden of Israel.

-There was a plan to use the Cave of Nicanor as a national Pantheon of the Zionist movement, but due to circumstances (the area of Mount Scopus after receipt of Israel's independence was an enclave, surrounded by the West Bank territorial possessions of Jordan), this project was not implemented.
-Only two of the Zionist leaders – Leon Pinsker and Menachem Ussishkin – were interred inside one room of the ancient tomb.
+There was a plan to use the Cave of Nicanor as a national Pantheon of Zionism, but due to circumstances (the area of Mount Scopus after receipt of Israel's independence was an enclave, surrounded by the West Bank territorial possessions of Jordan), this project was not implemented.
+Only two of Zionist leaders – Leon Pinsker and Menachem Ussishkin – were interred inside the ancient tomb.
 After 1948, the national cemetery was created on Mount Herzl, closer to the centre of West Jerusalem.

-Hadassah Hospital (Mount Scopus)
+Hadassah Medical Center

 In 1939, the Hadassah Women's Organization opened a teaching hospital on Mount Scopus in a building designed by architect Erich Mendelsohn.
 In 1948, when the Jordanians occupied East Jerusalem and blockaded the road to Mount Scopus, the hospital could no longer function.
 In 1960, after running clinics in various locations, the organization opened a medical center on the other side of the city, in Jerusalem's Ein Karem neighborhood.

 On April 13, 1948, a civilian convoy bringing medical supplies and personnel to Hadassah Hospital on Mount Scopus was attacked by Arab forces.
 78 Jews, mainly doctors and nurses, were killed in the ambush.